Dental Implants Long Island

 - What actually are dental implants?
 Dental implants are referred to a unique type of screw, designed especially for fixing it into the jaw bone, and remaining there for around 2 months.
 These sophisticated screws are made up of medically pure metal and Titanium.
 When the screws are placed, they actually fuse to the jaw bone and turned to osseo (bone) integrated.
 Once the jaw bone heals, we uncover the implant and replace the missing tooth placing a post type abutment and a crown.

 - How long have the implants have been used in dentistry?
 Talking about the advent of this dental technology, it has been available for over past 50 years.
 However, there are many differences between the types of implants available now previously for replacing missing teeth.
 The success rates of the procedure vary from the various type of implants.
 The one we use today are OSSEOINTEGRATED IMPLANTS.
 These were originally developed in Sweden by Dr. P.I.
 Branemark.
 He was a Swedish Orthopedist approximately 24-30 years ago.
-The implant has been in the use for the past 12 years in U.S.
+The implant has been in the use for the past 12 years in U.S. in different health clinics that rent Lease Medical Office Space to offer their services to the public.

 - Is there is any difference between the various implant manufacturers available today?
 Most of the implants used in United States are regulated by the food and drug administration.
 There are a number of implants in the market.
 Such companies should be FDA approved and must meet the significant requirements of the procedure.
 Our professional dental team will first determine the best system for you, and will provide you with the right treatment that allows you to achieve your restorative goal.